 One thing that is for sure is you cannot change bad habits if you keep negative thinking “your thoughts always perceive your actions” and you cannot make good habits either if you continue to have those bad thoughts.

-Our habits can control us and our lives whilst making us miserable in the process so we must learn to overcome them in order to live a successful, happy and a healthy lifestyle.
+Our habits can control us and our lives whilst making us miserable in the process so we must learn to overcome them in order to live a successful, happy and a healthy lifestyle that will benefit our future.
 Here are some simple strategies you can follow to help you break those unwanted habits.

-Other great habits such as, practicing gratitude, managing money wisely, asking for what you want or even tending to your spiritual needs are all good habits you want to set in concrete.
+Other great habits as well such as, practicing gratitude, managing money wisely, asking for what you want! or even tending to your spiritual needs are all good habits you want to set in concrete.
 And the quicker you live by these great habits the better your life experience will be.

 Remove yourself from negative influences

 If you really are serious and you wholeheartedly want to change for the better, but you have people in your life who are not supportive at all of your new plans.
-Then these people have to go! because you can’t have both.
+Then you need to seriously think about staying away for a while because you can’t have both.

 Get the support that you need